JosephJohnAlexander/Codesans/README.md

 	278 and 3D5 are the same.
 	279 is modified from 72.
 	283 and AB4D are the same.
-	2B7 is modified from 74.
 	28B and 3C5 are the same.
+ 	2BC, 1FBD and 1FBF are the same.
 	28D is modified from 77.
 	28E is modified from 79.
 	29E is modified from 6B.
  	2BA and 5F4 are the same.
+	2B7 is modified from 74.
 	2BB, 312 and 2018 are the same.
 	2BC, 313 and 2019 are the same.
 	2EE and 201D are the same.